Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Model Setting

 \section{Model Setting}

-In this work, we study a high-dimensional time series arising from a factor model considered in \cite{LamYao2012,LamYaoBathia2011,LiWangYao2017}.
-Suppose $(\yy_t)_{t=1,\ldots, T}\subseteq \Rm^{K+p}$ is a $(K+p)$-dimensional stationary time series observed over a time period of length $T$.
-Here the choice of writing $K+p$ for the dimension of the time series is purely for notational convenience in our exposition and proofs.
-The time series $\{\yy_t, t=1, 2, \ldots, T\}$ follows a factor model below
+We consider a high-dimensional time series with a factor model structure that appeared previously in \cite{LamYao2012,LamYaoBathia2011,LiWangYao2017}.
+Let $(\yy_t)_{t=1,\ldots, T}$ be a $K+p$ dimensional stationary time series containing $K$ independent factors, observed over a period of length $T$.
+Formally we may write the time series as